Vuzimir01/simple_shell/README.md

 SIMPLE SHELL
 ============

-Simple Shell is a end of semester project for students at [Holberton](https://www.holbertonschool.com/) where we explore, understand and build the functionality of the shell command language.
+Simple Shell is a end of semester project for students at [Holberton](https://www.holbertonschool.com/) where we explore, understand and build a working functional simple shell program.

 ## Audience